 Helping in the Kitchen

 Letting your young kids in the kitchen to help out can be really overwhelming, I have been there, and avoided baking while they were awake for a time just because it was easier, I get it.
-But it is so rewarding to watch them learn new skills in the kitchen, to see their face light up when they have made something completely on their own.
+But it is so rewarding to watch them learn new skills in the kitchen, to see their faces light up when they have made something completely on their own.

 I have a number of items in my Amazon store for kids who are starting to cook.
 These are cookbooks, and cooking utensils just the right size for smaller hands.